Siapran/JSProject/README.md

         type: text
     creationDate:
         type: datetimetz
-        // The date is defined by default when sending to php server
+        // The date is defined by default when sending to php server, we don't need to send this